rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/MemphisStyleBarbecueSauce.rst

    heat to low and simmer until slightly thickened, about 15-20 minutes, stirring occasionally.
 3. Transfer sauce to the jar of a blender and blend until smooth.
-Let cool to room temperature, transfer to a jar and store in refrigerator for up to a month.
+Let cool to room temperature, transfer to a jar and store in the refrigerator for up to a month.